rogelioprieto/linux-tips/_posts/_2021-11-16-setup-usb-into-virtualbox.md

 ´´´
 Where USERNAME is the name of the user.

-Once the command runs, logout and log back int.
+Once the command runs, logout and log back in.

 3. Activate USB support